• Home

 The Playful Minds Approach

-Therapy unfolds at your child's pace.
-It is not a quick-fix approach, but a thoughtful, responsive process that deepens over time.
-When children feel safe, understood and supported at this deeper level, change happens from the inside out.
+Therapy unfolds at your child’s pace.
+It is not a quick 'fix' approach, but a thoughtful, responsive process that deepens over time.
+When children feel safe, understood and supported at this deeper level, growth happens from the inside out

 The Role of Play

-Play is one of the primary ways children learn, develop, and make sense of the world and their experiences in it.
-In therapy, play provides children with a safe and natural way to express emotions, communicate needs, and explore relationships.
+Play is a primary way that children communicate, learn, develop, and make sense of the world and their experiences in it.
+In therapy, play provides children with a safe and developmentally aligned way to express emotions, communicate needs, and explore relationships.

 What Therapy Can Look Like